TaoShi1998/Multimodal-Sentiment-Analysis/README.md

 The goal of this project is to utilize different modalities(text, audio and visual) in a conversational video for emotion recognition.

-In this project, I designed Multimodal Conversational Recurrent Neural Network(MC-RNN) based on Gated Recurrent Unit(GRU) and Global Attention to accurately predict the sentiment label and emotion label of every utterance in a conversational video.

 ## Related Dataset
 The project uses Multimodal EmotionLines Dataset(MELD), which is a multimodal dataset extended from the EmotionLines dataset.
 EmotionLines dataset contains dialogues from the popular American TV sitcom *Friends*, where each dialogue contains utterances from multiple speakers.
 MELD not only includes textual dialogues available in EmotionLines, but also their corresponding visual and audio features.